History of Kentucky: Gilded Age and Progressive era (1870–1920)

-Assassination of William Goebel
+Assassination of Governor Goebel 1900

 From 1860 to 1900, German immigrants settled in northern Kentucky cities (particularly Louisville).
 The best-known late-19th-century ethnic-German leader was William Goebel (1856–1900).
 From his base in Covington, Goebel became a state senator in 1887, fought the railroads, and took control of the state Democratic Party in the mid-1890s.
 His 1895 election law removed vote-counting from local officials, giving it to state officials controlled by the (Democratic) Kentucky General Assembly.

 The election of Republican William S. Taylor as governor was unexpected.
 The Kentucky Senate formed a committee of inquiry which was packed with Democratic members.
 As it became apparent to Taylor's supporters that the committee would decide in favor of Goebel, they raised an armed force.
 On January 19, 1900, more than 1,500 armed civilians took possession of the Capitol.
 For over two weeks, Kentucky slid towards civil war; the presiding governor declared martial law, and activated the Kentucky militia.
 On January 30, 1900, Goebel was shot by a sniper as he approached the Capitol.
 Mortally wounded, Goebel was sworn in as governor the next day and died three days later.

 For nearly four months after Goebel's death, Kentucky had two chief executives: Taylor (who insisted that he was the governor) and Democrat J. C. W. Beckham, Goebel's lieutenant governor, who requested federal aid to determine Kentucky's governor.
 On May 26, 1900, the Supreme Court of the United States upheld the committee's ruling that Goebel was Kentucky's governor and Beckham his successor.
 After the court's decision, Taylor fled to Indiana.
 He was indicted as a conspirator in Goebel's assassination; attempts to extradite him failed, and he remained in Indiana until his death.